jpreardon/float-plan/WORKLOG.md

 - Float plan tests
   - Test to make sure skippers can only edit and destroy their own plans.
   - Tests for boat model.
+  - Add test cases for plans (they are skipped for now)

 ## 2019-05-27